Watt-AI/watt-ai.github.io/_posts/2020-07-23-Evolution_Music_AI.md

 many current breakthroughs that are pushing boundaries in the music world have been spurred by decades of research and discovery in AI technology.
-In this post, we will track the evolution of AI music methods to see how this technology is making new sounds, melodies, compositions, and even recreating the human voice.
+In this post, we will track the evolution of AI music methods to see how this technology can create new sounds, write melodies, develop entire compositions, and even recreate human singing.

 <p align="center">
 <img width="750" height="400" src="{{site.url}}/assets/img/2020-07-23-Evolution_Music_AI/robot_piano.png?raw=true" alt="Image">